IAmSpring/Southwest-Vacations/public/README-testing.md

 - Implemented reliable login commands for both test frameworks
 - Enhanced error handling and reporting in test scripts
 - Added proper seeding of test users and trip data
+- Created a visual test screenshots viewer with accordion interface